 A potential downside, though, is that many plasma sets suffer from image retention: When images are displayed onscreen for extended periods, say a few hours, they can temporarily leave behind a faint imprint.
 For most TV content, this isn't much of a problem.
 But many games use static images—health bars, head-up displays, and onscreen radars, for example—so image retention can be an issue.

-For these reasons, I recommend buying an LCD TV with an LED backlight.
+For these reasons, we recommend buying an LCD TV with an LED backlight.
 If the TV is mainly used for gaming, the viewing angle shouldn't be too much of a stopper, as most gamers will be close to the center of the screen.
 It'll matter only when you're playing with a group of friends around the TV.

 What should I look for in an LCD, then?